cotneok/cotneok.github.io/_tabs/projects.md

 ---

-## Resume Tailor — AI pipeline for targeted résumés

-A local CLI that reads a master profile, fetches a job description from any URL (including JS-rendered ATS platforms), runs a keyword gap analysis, and generates a tailored DOCX + PDF with an ATS keyword coverage report.

-> **Stack:** Python · Anthropic Claude API · python-docx · Playwright · httpx
-{: .prompt-info }

-This one writes the résumés I actually send out.
-The Claude call is the interesting part — it's a careful prompt that preserves factual accuracy while reshaping emphasis toward the role.

----

 ## What's next

 I have half-finished projects around agent observability, autonomous security-research pipelines, and a small language for describing AI evaluation rubrics.
 If any of them mature into something useful, they'll show up here — and get a write-up on the [blog](/).